Vision Therapy for Kids with ADD or ADHD

-At the Forsight Vision, we’ve seen many instances in which a child diagnosed with ADD or ADHD had all the symptoms of the disorder.
+At Forsight Vision, we’ve seen many instances in which a child diagnosed with ADD or ADHD had all the symptoms of the disorder.
 Following a thorough eye evaluation, however, Dr. Todd Cohan it was often concluded that the issue may not be ADHD, but rather undiagnosed functional vision problems.

 What is a Functional Vision Problem?

 Functional vision is the set of visual skills that a person uses to gather and process vision information.
 In other words, functional vision is how your entire visual system — the eyes, the brain, the visual pathways — work together to help you accurately interpret and interact with your environment.

 Does My Child Have ADD, ADHD, or a Vision Problem?

 Studies show that children with functional vision issues are twice as likely to be diagnosed with ADD or ADHD as compared to their peers.

 When the visual skills in children don’t operate properly, certain symptoms and behaviors can appear:

 Difficulty paying attention in class: regular classroom tasks become much more challenging for those with functional vision problems.
 As they struggle with the tasks, students may become more frustrated, tired, fidgety, or stop trying altogether and stare into space.

 Trouble reading.
 Difficulty with eye teaming can make the act of reading difficult and uncomfortable on the eyes.
 Certain kids may push past the discomfort and read at a slower rate, while others may just stop trying altogether.